harrisrezal/workflow-agents-workshop-ts/workshop/facilitators/GUIDE.md

 | 2 | `worker-agents` | + Background Worker + Valkey (stream + pub/sub) | Durability is real, but **you** hand-roll the coordination |
 | 3 | `workflow-agents` | + Workflows (retries, timeouts, per-task compute, traces) | The same guarantees become a config object |

-Each pattern isolates exactly one new idea instead of drowning it in application logic.
+Each pattern isolates exactly one new idea.
 The agent code stays constant so the infrastructure stays at the center of every segment.

 The pipeline (`prepareDiff → filterDiff → [security ‖ performance ‖ ux?] → judge`)